etishor/etishor.github.io/_posts/2006-10-12-web-application-security-flows.md

 ### Unexpected Input

 The first and most common bug is unsanitized user input.
 The easy way to check for this error is to start replacing variables passed on the URL with characters that need to be escaped when used in an SQL query.
-Let&#8217;s say the after submitting some data or clicking a link in the application you end up in a page like
+Let's say the after submitting some data or clicking a link in the application you end up in a page like

 <div class="dean_ch" style="white-space: wrap;">
   <ol>